berkus/awesome-embedded-rust/README.md

 -   [AVR Rust](https://github.com/avr-rust/rust) Fork of Rust with AVR support.

+### I

+-   [intermezzOS](http://intermezzos.github.io) A small teaching operating system in Rust.
+A book with some explanations also included.

 ### P

 -   [Pragmatic Bare Metal Rust](http://www.hashmismatch.net/pragmatic-bare-metal-rust/) A starter article about starting Rust development on STM32 microcontrollers.